 Will there be visitor parking available?

-We plan to provide visitor parking in clusters around the site, alongside commercial bays serving other uses such as offices and shops.
+We will provide 10 visitor parking spaces around the site, alongside a small number of commercial bays serving other uses such as offices and shops.

 Beavers Lane only has one bus, how will it cope with additional demand?